-Three things I like to do every morning is drink coffee, make my bed, and journal for about 15 minutes or 3 pages (I like to call this my Morning Pages routine).
+Three things I like to do every morning is drink coffee, make my bed, and journal for about 15 minutes or 3 pages.
 At night, I like to make some sleepy-time tea, check up on my boyfriend, and read a few pages of a book.

 Giving yourself those snippets of time to unwind and prepare yourself mentally is a must for college-prep.